Putting LGBT Issues on the UN Agenda

 - The process was very difficult, with a first resolution on SOGI tabled by Brazil in the Human Rights Council in 2003, but withdrawn when it was clear that it would not get sufficient votes to be adopted

-- Eight years later, one was tabled by South Africa and adopted in 2011 (three months after a joint statement of 85 States), calling on the OHCHR to prepare a report in 2011, and organise a panel in 2012 on human rights violations on the basis of SOGI
+- Eight years later, in 2011, a resolution was tabled by South Africa and adopted (three months after a joint statement of 85 States), calling on the OHCHR to prepare a report in 2011, and organise a panel in 2012 on violence and discrimination on the basis of SOGI

-- A resolution was tabled by four countries from Latin America and adopted in 2014 – three months after joint statement of 500 NGOs – calling for a report by the OHCHR, this time including discrimination as well as violence
+- In 2014, a resolution was tabled by four countries from Latin America and adopted – three months after joint statement of 500 NGOs – calling for an updated report by the OHCHR

-- A resolution was tabled by seven countries from Latin America and adopted in 2016, creating a Special Procedure on SOGI: the Independent Expert on violence and discrimination on the basis of sexual orientation and gender identity
+- In 2016, a resolution was tabled by seven countries from Latin America and adopted, creating a Special Procedure on SOGI: the Independent Expert on violence and discrimination on the basis of sexual orientation and gender identity

 At national level: